Skip to Main Content

 Can you save money by switching to a Time-of-Use rate?

-Unitil recently introduced EV Time-of-Use (TOU) rates to residential electric customers in both Massachusetts and New Hampshire as well as New Hampshire business customers.
+EV Time-of-Use (TOU) rates are available to our residential electric customers in both Massachusetts and New Hampshire as well as New Hampshire business customers.
 TOU rates provide customers with more control over their energy costs, with tiered rates that encourage moving the bulk of their electricity use to off-peak hours when rates are at their lowest.
 For example, EV owners who switch to Time-of-Use and charge their vehicle overnight could see significant savings.

 How extensive is the network of charging stations in your area?